Labellum/alacritty/README.md

-# alacritty
+# Labellum
-Labellum theme for Alacritty terminal
+Labellum theme for the Alacritty terminal